StoicDreams/MyFiCDN/cdn/d/en-US/terms.md

 <webui-page-segment>

-Permission is granted to temporarily download one copy of the materials (information or software) on {COMPANY_POSSESSIVE} web sites and software for personal, non-commercial transitory viewing only.
+Permission is granted to temporarily download one copy of the materials (information or software) on {APP_COMPANY_POSSESSIVE} web sites and software for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not:

 - modify or copy the materials;
 - use the materials for any commercial purpose, or for any public display (commercial or non-commercial);